Will our appointments be in person or by video?

 Can I get started on EMDR right away?

 EMDR has 8 phases, the first being history taking and the second being client preparation.
-Since you will be bringing up oftentimes painful memories, we will begin with ensuring you have enough resources to deal with your memories.
+Since you will be bringing up oftentimes painful memories, we will begin with ensuring you have enough resources and coping skills to deal with your memories.
 This means our first sessions are dedicated to these two phases.
-Depending on your needs, we may spend more or less time preparing you, as we don't want EMDR to flood you with negative emotions from those memories.
+Depending on your needs, we may spend more or less time preparing you, as we don't want EMDR to overwhelm you with negative emotions from those memories.
 That means, as with any therapy, there is always a risk.
 I want to make sure you have the best possible experience and can leave feeling better than when you entered my office.

 How can I learn more about EMDR?